 We use helicopters to string transmission lines during our construction projects.
-If you live in an area where we have a project, you can keep up-to-date with the project in our Project section.
+If you live in an area where we have a project, you can keep up-to-date with the project by viewing our

 As part of our regular maintenance program and to protect the safety of the community and the operation of our assets, Powerlink conducts aerial patrols of land and vegetation controls around our transmission lines using low flying helicopters.

 At times we also conduct insulator washing as part of some of these helicopter inspections - an important activity to ensure the safety and reliability of the transmission network in preparation for the upcoming storm and cyclone season.

 For more information about our maintenance activities, read our Maintaining our network and easements brochure.

 Current helicopter inspections:

 Collinsville, Eton, Giru, Mackay, Moranbah, Nebo, Proserpine and Sarina.